Mayreeobi/Work-Health-Survey/README.md

 | **Weekday** | Day of the week (derived from date) |

 ### 🔍 Key Analysis Sections (SQL Scripts)
-✅ Descriptive Stats: * Total respondent count * Age and gender distribution * Region-based participation 🧠 Health & Burnout Metrics: * Burnout levels by job role and gender * Distribution of mental and physical health issues * Average work-life balance and isolation scores
+- ✅ Descriptive Stats: * Total respondent count * Age and gender distribution * Region-based participation
+- 🧠 Health & Burnout Metrics: * Burnout levels by job role and gender * Distribution of mental and physical health issues * Average work-life balance and isolation scores
-🗓️ Time-Based Trend Analysis: * Daily trends (June 1–26) in participation, burnout, and well-being * Weekday patterns (Monday to Sunday)
+- 🗓️ Time-Based Trend Analysis: * Daily trends (June 1–26) in participation, burnout, and well-being * Weekday patterns (Monday to Sunday)

-📌 Includes logic to sort weekdays in natural order using CASE statements.

-📊 Suggested Visualizations (Dashboard)
-Chart Type	Metric
-Bar Chart	Respondents by Gender / Region
-Line Chart	Daily Survey Participation
-Stacked Bar Chart	Burnout by Weekday / Gender
-Heatmap	Work-Life Balance by Weekday
-Line Chart	Avg Social Isolation Score

 ### 🚀 How to Use
 1. Clone the repository: git clone https://github.com/yourusername/workhealth-survey-analysis.git